-Do you know what most aspiring authors struggle with when they start writing their first draft—and why so many of them never finish their manuscript?
+Do you know what most aspiring authors struggle with when they start writing their first draft?

-Over the past two years, I’ve surveyed the 400 aspiring authors who joined my Facebook book writing group, and their answers usually fell within these three categories:
+Over the past two years, I’ve surveyed the 400 aspiring authors who joined my Facebook book writing group and their answers usually fell within the following three categories:

 1. They don’t know where to start.

 2. They don’t know how to fit writing a book into their schedule.

 3. They doubt their skills and innate creativity.

 I totally get it.
 I’ve wanted to write a book since I was seven.
 But for over two decades I struggled to get started.
 I wrote a few chapters here and there, and then put them away to work on them someday—when I’m “ready” and a “better writer” (which so very often means never).

 It all changed back in 2013, at the end of my first summer in the US, when I started working with American activist and veteran author Jerry Mander, who wrote the 1978 classic, Four Arguments for the Elimination of Television.
 Of course, I jumped at the chance to pick his brain.

 So I sat on the ratty old sofa in his office, hopeful to find the key that would help me make my authorly dreams come true.